Below are just a few success stories we would like to share with you…

-Maggie was brought to a vet clinic on the south side of Dublin with a horrific injury to her eye which sadly resulted in having to have it removed as it was beyond saving.
+Maggie was brought to a vet clinic on the south side of Dublin with an horrific injury to her eye which sadly resulted in it being removed as it was beyond saving.

 After some time she was placed for re homing but one of our members who was fostering her fell madly in love with her and couldn’t part with her as she is such a special little dog who despite being mistreated in the past has a lovely sweet nature.

 Lady & Tramp – In 2006, two dogs were abandoned on the grounds of Tallaght Hospital.
 They were both in bad shape, skinny and suffering from skin problems.
 They were both terrified of people and no one could get anywhere near them.

 The staff began to notice these dogs roaming around in the early mornings when they arrived to work and the night staff witnessed them too but no one no matter how much they tried could manage to get close to them in order to catch them to help them.
 Some staff members kindly fed them every day and they were fed very well but their concern grew for them as it was very cold out and they obviously needed to be seen by a vet.
 Despite ringing a few other charities no one responded or were unable to help and the staff were at a loss as to what to do.
 They tried very hard to earn the stray’s trust but their fear was too deep.